-Once you have completed your enrolment application in Studielink, you will receive an e-mail (sent to the address you supplied in Studielink) with information on how you can pay the fee.
-The easiest way to pay is via the online payment tool in VUnet.
+Once you have completed your enrollment application in Studielink, you will receive an e-mail (sent to the address you supplied in Studielink) with information on how you can pay the fee.
+The easiest way to pay is via the online payment tool in VUweb.

 Please do not delay paying the fee as this will delay your application.

 Your application will be complete and taken into consideration once you have uploaded all the required documents and paid the application fee.
 You will receive a confirmation of this via email.
 Your International Student Advisor will then prepare your file for the Admission Board, with the request to establish your eligibility for admission.
 We aim to inform you about the admission decision within 4 weeks.
 If any further information is needed to determine your eligibility, your International Student Advisor will let you know.